serhiy-t/errf/README.md

   * Every use of ErrorFlow is scoped to a single function and doesn't leak into its API
 * Extendable
   * Custom return types for type safety
-  * Custom ErrorFlow config functions (e.g. creating a wrapper that converts errors from a third-party libraries into standard error types for internal codebase)
+  * Custom ErrorFlow config functions (e.g. creating a wrapper that converts errors from a third-party libraries into standard error types for an internal codebase)

-## Example: error handling for file gzip function
+## Example: error handling for a file gzip function

 Error handling requirements for function:
 * Returns error only in case of error that